-- 1. By the board by a majority of a quorum.
-Directors who are at the time parties to the proceeding shall not be counted for determining either a majority or the presence of a quorum; - 2.
-If a quorum under the clause (1) cannot be obtained, by a majority of a committee of the board, consisting solely of two or more directors not at the time parties to the proceeding, duly designated to act in the matter by a majority of the full board including directors who are parties; - 3.
-If a determination is not made under clause (1) or (2), by special legal counsel, selected either by a majority of the board or a committee by vote pursuant to clause (1) or (2) or, if the requisite quorum of the full board cannot be obtained and the committee cannot be established, by a majority of the full board including directors who are parties; - 4.
-If a determination is not made under clauses (1) to (3), by the members with voting rights, other than members who are parties to the proceeding; or 5.
-If an adverse determination is made under clauses (1) to (4) or under paragraph (b), or if no determination is made under clauses (1) to (4) or under paragraph (b) within 60 days after the termination of a proceeding or after a request for an advance of expenses, as the case may be, by a court in this state, which may be the same court in which the proceeding involving the person's liability took place, upon application of the person and any notice the court requires.
-With respect to a person who is not, and was not at the time of the acts or missions complained of in the proceedings, a director, officer, or person possessing, directly or indirectly, the power to direct or cause the direction of the management or policies of the Corporation, the determination whether indemnification of this person is required because the criteria set forth in 15.1.2 have been satisfied and whether this person is entitled to payment or reimbursement of expenses in advance of the final disposition of a proceeding as provided in 15.1.3 may be made by an annually appointed committee of the board, having at least one member who is a director.
-The committee shall report at least annually to the board concerning its actions. - 15.1.7 Insurance.
-The Corporation may purchase and maintain insurance on behalf of a person in that person's official capacity against any liability asserted against and incurred by the person in or arising from the capacity, whether or not the Corporation would have been required to indemnify the person against the liability under the provisions of this Article. - 15.1.8 Disclosure.
+1. By the board by a majority of a quorum.
+Directors who are at the time parties to the proceeding shall not be counted for determining either a majority or the presence of a quorum;

+2. If a quorum under the clause (1) cannot be obtained, by a majority of a committee of the board, consisting solely of two or more directors not at the time parties to the proceeding, duly designated to act in the matter by a majority of the full board including directors who are parties;

+3. If a determination is not made under clause (1) or (2), by special legal counsel, selected either by a majority of the board or a committee by vote pursuant to clause (1) or (2) or, if the requisite quorum of the full board cannot be obtained and the committee cannot be established, by a majority of the full board including directors who are parties;

+4. If a determination is not made under clauses (1) to (3), by the members with voting rights, other than members who are parties to the proceeding; or 5.
+If an adverse determination is made under clauses (1) to (4) or under paragraph (b), or if no determination of a proceeding or after a request for an advance of expenses, as the case may be, by a court in this state, which may be the same court in which the proceeding involving the person's liability took place, upon application of the person and any notice the court requires.
+With respect to a person who is not, and was not at the time of the acts or missions complained of in the proceedings, a director, officer, or person possessing, directly or indirectly, the power to direct or cause the direction of this person is required because the criteria set forth in 15.1.2 have been satisfied and whether this person is entitled to payment or reimbursement of expenses in advance of the final disposition of a proceeding as provided in 15.1.3 may be made by an annually appointed committee of the board, having at least one member who is a director.
+The committee shall report at least annually to the board concerning its actions.

+15.1.7 Insurance.
+The Corporation may purchase and maintain insurance on behalf of a person in that person's official capacity against any liability asserted against and incurred by the person in or arising from the capacity, whether or not the Corporation would have been required to indemnify the person against the liability under the provisions of this Article.

+15.1.8 Disclosure.
 If the Corporation indemnifies or advances expenses to a person under this article in connection with a proceeding by or on behalf of the Corporation; (it) shall report to the members in writing the amount of the indemnification or advance and to whom and on whose behalf it was paid not later than the next meeting of members.